 Sustainability Performance Assessment: models, approaches and applications toward interdisciplinary and integrated solutions.

-Organized workshop @ ICCSA 2018 - International Conference on Computational Science and Its Applications; July 2 - 5, 2018 in Melbourne, Australia in collaboration with the Monash University, Australia.
+Organized workshop @ ICCSA 2019 - International Conference on Computational Science and Its Applications

 Sustainability; applied sustainability; Ecosystem Services; Sustainable development; Sustainable and Inclusive planning;